cudoventures/cudos-noded-packager/docs/packaging-article.md

 ## Why Packaging

-One of the key attractions of the Cosmos blockchain daemon family is that nodes can communicate with each other across different chains and pass tokens around seamlessly in encapsulations, and maybe switch them for other tokens through liquidity pools, with novel uses and new specialisations popping up all the time; while still allowing the different Cosmos based blockchains to focus on their own particular reason for being by crreating novel functions that can naturally integrate with everyone else.
+One of the key attractions of the Cosmos blockchain daemon family is that nodes can communicate with each other across different chains and pass tokens around seamlessly in encapsulations, and maybe switch them for other tokens through liquidity pools, with novel uses and new specialisations popping up all the time; while still allowing the different Cosmos based blockchains to focus on their own particular reason for being by creating novel functions that can naturally integrate with everyone else.

 However, in order for this to be realised on the ground, the various software components of this ecosystem must remain up and running, and up to date with chain upgrades and operating system software changes.